Graded Lie algebras of maximal class of type $p$: Construction of the exceptional algebras

-whence $[e_{rq+m+j},e_p]=0$ for $0<j\le q-p$, and $[e_{rq+m+j},e_p]=-e_{rq+m+p+j}$ for $q-p<j\le q$.
 Consequently, when $m$ is odd all constituents past the first are ordinary of length $q$, ending in $-1$ (with our non-normalized choice of generators).
 However, when $m$ is even all constituents past the first are ordinary, ending in $-1$, but only those from the third on have length $q$, with the second constituent having length $q-1$.

 \begin{rem} The constituent structure of the algebras of the family $\mathcal{E}$ constructed here would be marginally simpler to describe in terms of Scarbolo's definition of constituents in~\cite{Sca:thesis}, which we discussed at the end of Section~\ref{sec:const_lengths}: irrespectively of the parity of $m$, Scarbolo's first constituent would have length $q+m$, and all constituents past the first would be ordinary of length $q$. \end{rem}